profullstack/music/README.md

 ## License

-This script is provided as-is for personal and educational use.
+This script is provided as-is for any use.
+See LICENSE